walasek/node-modularity/prefabs/mongoose-module/README.md

         // This is how you can register mongoose models
         // It is NOT recommended to do it in this class
-        // Instead create separate Modules which will call this instead this.registerModel('User', UserSchema);
+        // Instead create separate Modules which will call this (UserModule) this.registerModel('User', UserSchema);
     }
 }